LambdAurora/AurorasDecorations/wiki/index.md

   - Can filter items and simplifies redstone contraptions.
   - The filtering is not entirely strict (some parameters may not be accounted like durability).
 - [Copper Sulfate](copper_sulfate.md)
-- Daffodils
-  - A cute yellow flower.
-  - Can be found in flower forests.
 - Item Frames can be made invisible when using shears on them while they hold an item.
   After the item is removed, the item frame will be visible again.
 - Lanterns